Karawkz/Karawkz/_posts/2018-07-11-Maximizing Engagement.md

 * Gender data - the gala is a women in tech event and we would have liked to encourage more women engagement;
 * Tourism data - given that tourists are likely unable to attend the gala and there are many tourists in Manhattan, we would have liked to filter them out; and
 * Income data - further analyses on neighborhoods where people had the ability to donate.

+## Thank you!

+I enjoyed putting together this project very much and found the process stimulating, and I also really appreciate the diligence of my team mates (some of whom did not sleep through the night)! :)